open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.4/main-concepts/metadata-standard/schemas/api/data/createLocation.md

 - **`tags`** *(array)*: Tags for this location.
 Default: `None`.
   - **Items**: Refer to *../../type/tagLabel.json*.
 - **`owner`**: Owner of this Location.
 Refer to *../../type/entityReference.json*.
-- **`service`**: Link to the pipeline service where this location is used.
+- **`service`**: Link to the service where this location is from.
+Note this could be of multiple storage service types.
 Refer to *../../type/entityReference.json*.

-Documentation file automatically generated at 2022-07-14 10:51:34.749986.
+Documentation file automatically generated at 2023-04-13 23:17:03.893190.